strimzi/strimzi-kafka-oauth/HACKING.md

 Move on to 'Preferences' / 'Docker Engine' tab.

 There is a Docker Engine configuration file.
-It's current content typically looks something like:
+Its current content typically looks something like:

 ```
 {